 Here are some speech tricks that may turn out to be the decisive factor in getting your dream job.

-These techniques are often used in popular YouTube videos to grab the listener’s attention by people who have hundreds of thousands or even millions of subscribers and know very well how to engage an audience and influence people.
+These communication skills and techniques are often used in popular YouTube videos to grab the listener’s attention by people who have hundreds of thousands or even millions of subscribers and know very well how to engage an audience and influence people.

 - Speak slowly and clearly with pauses and use simple sentences.